 3.12.
 Gaming means Class II and Class III gaming authorized by this Ordinance, the Compact, and as may be further authorized under IGRA.

 3.13.
+Gaming device means a microprocessor-controlled electronic device which allows a player to play games of chance, some of which are affected by skill, which is activated by the insertion of a coin, currency, tokens, tickets, or by the use of credit, and which awards game credits, cash tokens, replays or a receipt that can be redeemed by the player.

-Gaming Activities means a process, action, or procedure that touches on gaming, on the presentation of a game or on interactive gaming devices aimed at the general public, and includes, by way of example and not limitation, table games, slot machines, cash handling derived from gaming, vault, security, accounting systems, and information systems.
-3.14.
-Gaming employee license means a license issued to a gaming employee, including individuals hired by or contracted within an employment position with the gaming enterprise.
-Gaming employee licenses are classified as Primary Management Official licenses and Key employee licenses.
+3.1.
+Gaming Employee License means a license issued to a Gaming Employee, including individuals hired by or contracted within an employment position with the gaming enterprise.
+Gaming Employee Licenses are classified as Primary Management Official Licenses and Key Employee Licenses.

 3.15.
-Gaming Enterprise means any commercial enterprise of the Tribe authorized to engage in gaming, and all ancillary commercial activities within the gaming (facility(ies) and other improvements constructed for the conduct of gaming
+Gaming enterprise means any commercial enterprise of the Tribe authorized to engage in gaming, and all ancillary commercial activities within the gaming (facility(ies) and other improvements constructed for the conduct of gaming.

 3.16.
-Gaming device means a microprocessor-controlled electronic device which allows a player to play games of chance, some of which are affected by skill, which device is activated by the insertion of a coin, currency, tokens, tickets, or by the use of credit, and which awards game credits, cash tokens, replays or a receipt that can be redeemed by the player.
-For any of the foregoing, the game play may be displayed by video facsimile or mechanical rotating reels whereby the software of the device predetermines the stop positions and the presence, or lack thereof, of a winning combination and payout, if any.
+Gaming equipment or supplies shall mean any equipment or mechanical, electromechanical or electronic contrivance, component or machine used in connection with gaming..

 3.17.
-Gaming equipment or supplies shall mean any equipment or mechanical, electromechanical or electronic contrivance, component or machine used in connection with gaming; any game that would not otherwise be classified as a gaming device, including, but not limited to, dice and playing cards; equipment which affects the proper reporting of gaming revenue; computerized systems for monitoring gaming devices; and devices for weighing or counting money.
+Gaming facility means the building, buildings, or structures, wherein gaming is permitted, performed, conducted, or operated, and associated or adjacent real property owned by the Tribe.
+Each gaming facility shall be constructed, maintained, and operated in a manner that adequately protects the environment, health, and safety of the public.

 3.18.
-Gaming Facility means the building, buildings, or structures, wherein gaming is permitted, performed, conducted, or operated, and associated or adjacent real property owned by the Tribe.
+Gaming rules means the Tribal laws, and federal laws regarding gaming activities, including by way of example the Gaming Ordinance, the Compact, and the IGRA.

 3.19.
-Gaming rules means the Tribal laws and regulations and federal laws and regulations regarding gaming activities, including by way of example the Gaming Ordinance, the Compact, and the Indian Gaming Regulatory Act.
+Gaming service means any goods or services which directly relate to the conduct of gaming, security, or surveillance at a gaming enterprise.

 3.20.
-Gaming Service means any goods or services which directly relate to the conduct of gaming, security, or surveillance at a gaming enterprise, including without limitation, providers of casino credit reporting services, casino surveillance systems or services, and suppliers, service providers or repairers of any gaming equipment or supplies, computerized gaming monitoring systems, drop boxes, bill exchangers, and credit voucher machines.
-No contract may be broken up into parts for the purpose of avoiding this definition or any requirement of licensure or certification required by this Ordinance.
+Gaming Vendors means any vendors providing gaming services or concessions, gaming equipment, gaming devices, or supplies to the gaming enterprise.

 3.21.
-Gaming Vendors means any vendors providing gaming services or concessions, gaming equipment or supplies.
+General Manager means the highest level employee of the gaming enterprise.

 3.22.
-General Manager means the highest level employee of the gaming enterprise.
+IGRA means the Indian Gaming Regulatory Act of 1988, 25 U.S.C. § 2701 et seq., as amended from time to time.

 3.23.
-IGRA means the Indian Gaming Regulatory Act of 1988, 25 U.S.C.
-2701 et seq., as amended from time to time.

-3.24.
-Immediate family means, with respect to the person under consideration, persons residing in the same household.

-3.25.
-Key employee means:
+Key Employee means:

 a.
 A person who performs one or more of the following functions: